-By contrast, a trespasser is an individual who enters land without the owner’s permission.
-A property owner must not intentionally cause harm to a trespasser and in some instances must take extra measures to protect trespassing children from harm.
+- Trespassers – By contrast, a trespasser is an individual who enters land without the owner’s permission.
+A property owner must not intentionally harm a trespasser and in some instances must take extra measures to protect trespassing children from harm.

 To establish negligence, a plaintiff must demonstrate that the property owner owed the plaintiff a duty of care, the property owner breached the duty of care, and the plaintiff’s electric shock accident was a direct result of the property owner’s breach.
 If negligence has been established, the plaintiff may be able to recover reimbursement for medical bills, rehabilitation costs, lost income, pain and suffering, and other damages arising from the accident.

 If you or someone you love suffered an electric shock injury because of the carelessness of a property owner, we can help.
-At Lusk, Drasites & Tolisano, our Fort Myers premises liability lawyers understand the gravity of these accidents, and we can zealously advocate for your rights at every step of the process.
-We serve victims throughout Southwest Florida, including in Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us at (800) 283-7442 or contact us through our online form to set up a free consultation with an injury attorney.
+At Lusk, Drasites, & Tolisano, our premises liability lawyers understand the gravity of these accidents and we can zealously advocate for your rights at every step of the process.

 Our premises liability lawyers serve victims near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with one of our Florida injury lawyers, call us toll free at (800) 283-7442.